-Every item was served in a traditional way and in our traditional copper plates, bowls, glasses etc. Apart from eating so much, we also visited a lot of places such as Pobitora Wildlife Sanctuary, Kalakshetra, Maa Kamakhya mandir, Nagaon, Umananda – the world’s smallest river island, Shillong, Cherrapunji, Jowai and many more.
+Every item was served in a traditional way and in our traditional copper plates, bowls, glasses etc. Apart from eating so much, we also visited a lot of places such as Pobitora Wildlife Sanctuary, Kalakshetra, Maa Kamakhya Mandir, Nagaon, Umananda – the world’s smallest river island, Shillong, Cherrapunji, Jowai and many more.

-Bihu is the main festival of Assam and it is celebrated in honour of the harvesting season.
+Bihu is the main festival of Assam and it is celebrated in honor of the harvesting season.
 In other words, it is the Assamese New Year.
-During this season, the city looks so beautiful and colourful.
-There is so much fun, music, excitement and entertainment everywhere.
+During this season, the city looks so beautiful and colorful.
+There is so much fun, music, excitement, and entertainment everywhere.
 Assam celebrates three types of Bihu such as Rongali or Bohag Bihu in April, Kongali or Kati Bihu in October, and Bhogali or Magh Bihu in January.
 The celebrations of Bhogali Bihu starts one day before the actual day.
 People come together and build temporary pavilions known as Meji made of wood /bamboo or hay where they picnic together and party throughout the night.

 Next morning or on the day of Bihu, everyone takes bath before dawn and proceeds to the meji, which is then burnt down after performing some rituals and offering various edibles to the God of fire.
 On this day, everyone is dressed in their best traditional attire; hence Vidur and I decided to go traditional too.